illusionistomi/TODO_app/README.md

 ```
 node main.js
 ```
+In the server directory.
 This command will start the express server.

 Once the Backend server started. open cmd or terminal in frontend directory an run